 Every city or town in Canada has unique risks that homeowners must be vigilant of, and Aurora is no exception.
 Here are common risks that you may encounter as an Aurora resident:

-On July 8, 2013, severe storms centered on Toronto also reached Aurora, where heavy downpours and localized flooding caused significant infustructure issues.
+On July 8, 2013, severe storms centred on Toronto and also reached Aurora, where heavy downpours and localized flooding caused significant infrastructure issues.

 Housing Data in Aurora